niedzielski/cb/readme.md

 - Clear the clipboard: `cb < /dev/null`.

 ## License (public domain)

-All code in this work is public domain and may be used without limitation.
+All code in this repository is public domain and may be used without limitation.